akanadocs/docs-test/sp/simple-api.md

 	Click **Next**.
 5. In the "Schema Import Options" choose to **Use Existing Schemas**.
 Click **Next**.
 6. Click **Add Operation**.
 Give it a name and a description if you'd like.
 Click **Next**.
 7. The "Operation Details" screen  gives you the opportunity to specify Schema elements/types for your operation.
 For simplicity's sake, under "Schemas," assign the **anyType** to the "input"and the "Output" by clicking the >>.
-You can leave Fault blank.
+You can leave "Fault" blank.
 Click **Next**.
 8. In the "Binding Properties" screen, choose your:

 	* Method (in our example, we used the GET operation.)
 	* URI Syntax: This is the path for your operation.
 Regular expressions can be used.
 Use the left-side panel to get more information.

 	Click **Next**.

 9. Next you'll choose how you'd like to manage the Service (API).
 Select **Manage through a Virtual Service**.
 This will create a proxy service that is hosted in the Container.
 Click **Next**.
 10. In the "Virtual Service Provider Organization," ensure that it chose your correct organization.
 Click **Next**.